 So why bring this up?

-The early German occultists were attracted to yoga BECAUSE of its inherent spiritual nature and power.
-The occult contains real power (although not a greater power than what Jews have through Torah and mitzvot) and these Ariosophists were expert occultists who consulted directly with Eastern practitioners.
+The occult contains real power (although not a greater power than the holiness Jews access through Torah and mitzvot) and these Ariosophists were expert occultists who consulted directly with Eastern practitioners.

 Let’s look at it this way: